1991 New York Mets season

 The 1991 New York Mets season was the 30th regular season for the Mets.
 They went 77–84 and finished fifth in the National League East for their first losing season since 1983.
 The Mets were managed by Bud Harrelson and Mike Cubbage.
 They played home games at Shea Stadium.

+Background

+The Mets were looking to return to the playoffs for the first time since 1988 in their first full season with Bud Harrelson as manager following the firing of Davey Johnson during the 1990 season.
+They started out the season strong, briefly holding first place in the National League East during April.
+They put together a ten-game winning streak in July, and by the 14th stood at 49-34, 2.5 games behind the division leading Pittsburgh Pirates.